-- ensuring that the Headteacher communicates any SEND to the relevant school staff and that teachers are aware of their role in identifying and providing for pupils who have SEND.
+- having regard to the SEND Code of Practice (January 2015) when carrying out their duties towards all pupils with SEND. - ensuring that the Headteacher communicates any SEND to the relevant school staff and that teachers are aware of their role in identifying and providing for pupils who have SEND.
 Liaising with the SENCO and Headteacher on matters relating to Special Needs and provide relevant support. - ensuring that appropriate provision is made for any pupil who has Special Educational Needs and/or Disabilities. - ensuring that pupils with SEND have equal access to the curriculum.
 The efficient education of other children in the school and the use of resources should not be compromised. - ensuring that parents are notified of a decision by the school that SEND provision is being made. - monitor that SEND delegated budget is being spent appropriately.